-Rabin, C. Pinto, B., & Fava, J. (2016).
+- Rabin, C. Pinto, B., and Fava, J. (2016).
 Physical activity and meditation intervention for young adult cancer survivors.
 Journal of Adolescent and Young Adult Oncology.

-Rabin, C., Pinto, B. & Fava, J. (April, 2015).
+- Rabin, C., Pinto, B. and Fava, J. (April, 2015).
 Testing an Exercise and Relaxation Intervention for Young Adult Cancer Survivors.
 Poster presented at the 2015 New England Cancer Survivorship Research Symposium, Boston, MA

 - Editorial Board Member, Journal of Cancer Survivorship